One Stop Absentee Voting

 How to Register and Vote at a One Stop Absentee Voting Site

-A North Carolina resident who is qualified to register to vote may register in person and vote at a one stop site in the person’s county of residence during the One Stop Absentee Voting period.
+A North Carolina resident who is currently registered to vote vote at a one stop site in the person’s county of residence during the One Stop Absentee Voting period.
 The One Stop Voting period extends from 19 to 3 days before Election Day.
 However, there is no voter registration during the One Stop Voting period for a Second Primary.

 The process is sometimes referred to as “In Person Registration,” but it is important to recognize that it is not permitted on Election Day itself.

-To use this process, a citizen must (1) go to a One Stop Voting Site in the county of residence during the One Stop Absentee Voting period, (2) fill out a voter registration application, and (3) provide proof of residency by showing the elections official an appropriate form of identification with the citizen’s current name and current address.
-The new registrant may vote ONLY at a One-Stop Absentee Voting Site in the county of registration during One-Stop Absentee Voting period and not on Election Day.
+To use this process, a citizen must (1) go to a One Stop Voting Site in the county of residence during the One Stop Absentee Voting period, and (2) provide proof of residency by showing the elections official an appropriate form of identification with the citizen’s current name and current address.

 Acceptable forms of identification include:

 - A North Carolina driver’s license with current address